Heidegger (VII) - The Ode on Man in Sophocles' Antigone

 His place in the end.

-May such a man never frequent my hearth;
+May such a man never

 May my mind never share the presumption